blackmad/wedding-website/content/food-and-tourism/_index.md

 - Arter - contemporary art museum funded by the rich liberal family of Turkey
 - Salt - contemporary art museum

+For a detailed map and guide to places on the European side of Istanbul, check out our [Istanbul European Side Guide](/food-and-tourism/istanbul-european/).

 ## Food!

 Eat everything.
 Everything in Turkey is delicious.